rabbitmq/rabbitmq-website/site/install-windows-manual.md

 `&dir-win32-apps;` or `&dir-win-apps;`, depending on your platform and whether you chose a 32bit or 64bit version of Erlang.

+**Important:** your system should only have one version of Erlang installed.
+Please consult the [Windows-specific Issues](windows-quirks.html) page.

 ### <a id="set-erlang-home-variable" class="anchor" href="#set-erlang-home-variable">Make Sure ERLANG_HOME is Set</a>

 In case there's an existing RabbitMQ installation with the broker running as a service and